 No other Georgian drinking glasses have anything approaching the same level of social history.
 The impact of mothers ruin on British society was devastating.
-Georgian gin glasses are readily available in spite of their considerable age, and exist in such numbers simply because the spirit was so inordinately popular in the 18th century especially during the five decades.
-As a consequence of this obsessive and excessive consumption there were a large number of glasses in circulation from which the ruinous distillate could be taken, imbibed, swigged, quaffed or guzzled by its many devotees – a simple matter of supply meeting a not inconsiderable demand.
+Georgian gin glasses are readily available in spite of their considerable age, and exist in such numbers simply because the spirit was so inordinately popular in the 18th century and the gin glasses themselves dod not have thin stems or long stems.
+As a consequence of this obsessive and excessive consumption there were a large number of glasses in circulation from which the ruinous distillate could be taken, imbibed, swigged, quaffed or guzzled by the many devotees of the aromas of the gin – a simple matter of supply meeting a not inconsiderable demand.

 The spirit’s popularity in the Georgian period stemmed - albeit indirectly - from the historical enmity between Britain and France, with the latter having been a significant source of the brandy which - throughout the course of the 17th century - had been the alcoholic solace of choice for English folk of pretty much any social standing.
 As the Grand Siècle entered its second half, however, the British government sought to deprive their Gallic foe of this particular revenue stream, preferring to extract money from the good people of these sceptered isles for their own ends.
 A number of legislative acts were drawn up, all of which had the intention of restricting the import of brandy whilst at the same time encouraging the production of English gin.